tylerweng/eden/README.md

 # Eden
-[Eden.audio][eden] is your radio personalized.
+[eden.audio][eden] is your radio personalized.
 Inspired by Pandora, Eden allows users to create their own stations based on artists, songs or genre.